latchset/custodia/docs/source/quick.rst

    $ python -m custodia.server quick.conf

-The server will output to the terminal logs about the operations being peformed against it.
+The server will output to the terminal logs about the operations being performed against it.

 Testing